ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

     ansible-doc -t lookup my_namespace.my_collection.lookup1

 The ``ansible-doc`` command requires the fully qualified collection name (FQCN) to display specific plugin documentation.
-In this example, ``my_namespace`` is the namespace and ``my_collection`` is the collection name within that namespace.
+In this example, ``my_namespace`` is the Galaxy namespace and ``my_collection`` is the collection name within that namespace.

-.. note:: The Ansible collection namespace is defined in the ``galaxy.yml`` file and is not equivalent to the GitHub repository name.
+.. note:: The Galaxy namespace of an Ansible collection is defined in the ``galaxy.yml`` file.
+It can be different from the GitHub organization or repository name.

 .. _collections_plugin_dir: